Recent Posts

 - Make a stir fry for dinner with lots of vegetables.

-- Grill vegetables with a minimal amount of oil or oil spray on a kebab.
-Try grilling fruits, including peaches, pineapples and mangoes.
+- Grill vegetables with a minimal amount of oil or oil spray.
+Thread them on a kebab or toss in a grill basket.
+Grilling works for fruits, including peaches, pineapples and mangoes.

 - Add extra vegetables to pasta sauces, casseroles and soups.
-Mix onions, peas, beans, tomatoes, peppers and spinach into these dishes.
+Good options are onions, peas, beans, tomatoes, peppers and spinach.

 - Steam, microwave or roast vegetables for an easy side dish.
-You can use either fresh or frozen veggies.
+Use either fresh or frozen veggies.

 - Incorporate fruit into your dessert.
-You can add it to gelatin desserts, make a parfait or have raw fruit.
+Add it to gelatin desserts, make a parfait with yogurt or just serve fruit cut into chunks or slices.

-- Keep raw veggies at your desk for an easy snack.
+- Keep raw veggies or a piece of fruit at your desk for an easy snack.

-- Pack dried fruit in your purse or pocket to take with you during the day.
+- Pack dried fruit in your purse, pocket or backpack to nibble on during the day.

 - Dip apple slices or baby carrots in small amounts of peanut butter or almond butter.
 Try sprinkling cinnamon on apple slices.